Vaginitis may be caused by

 partner, having a female sex partner, having a

-sexually transmitted disease, using an IUD for birth
+sexually transmitted infection, using an IUD for birth

 control, and douching.

-is a sexually transmitted disease caused by a
+is a sexually transmitted infection caused by a

 parasite.
 You get it by having sex with someone who